ipavlic/apex-fp/README.md

                                .apply(accounts);
 ```

-`FieldFilterQueryElement` is used to define criteria:
+`Filter.field(Schema.SObjectField field)` returns a `FieldFilterQueryElement` which is then used to define criteria:

 | Modifier and type | Method | Alias | Description |
 |-------------------|--------|-------|-------------|